ZachJDev/Portfolio/src/pages/posts/Headaches.md

 >...and thankfully I am the only person who will ever read the code.

-That was a bit misleading because I will never read this code again.
+That was a bit misleading because I will try my best to never read this code again.
 And if I do, I wouldn't know where to start.
 The only comment I made was to attribute a quicksort algorithm I got from StackOverflow.
 The code is unclear enough, and the lack of comments makes it nearly impossible to figure out.

 🤕 🤕 🤕 · ·